Chevlanae/Coda/README.md

 Pack files for https://coda.io

-Custom pack that allows your coda document to interact with the Iterable API
+Custom pack that allows your coda document to interact with the Specified APIs https://coda.io/packs

-https://coda.io/packs